 To help accomplish this, the Wayne County Drug and Alcohol Commission’s Drug and Alcohol Prevention Program provides:

-- Evidence-based drug and alcohol prevention programs in the Wayne Highlands, Western Wayne and Wallenpaupack Area School Districts.
+- Evidence-based drug and alcohol prevention programs in the Wayne Highlands, Western Wayne and Wallenpaupack Area School Districts at all grade levels.

 - Student support groups covering a variety of topics

 - Community programs on alcohol and other drug related topics